hb20007/miniTeX/Notes.md

 * C-style `/* ... */` comments can be included in the source files and will be ignored by the compiler.

+* The whole text of a paragraph must be on the same line in the source file.

 ## 2. BNF Grammar ##